rhutujashevde/django-elasticsearch/README.md

 - This app can perform CRUD operations on a database.
 - Uses Elastic search for GET queries.
-- Search and Fliter option avaliable.
+- Can perform Search and Fliter operations on some fields.

 ## PreRequisites